 I mentioned above that I have learned that very specific feelings and sensations I experience are caused by the attacks of evil spirits.
 I think probably every Christian will be unique in this respect to some degree.
 My guess is that each person might feel something a little different from others, or at least most others when they are attacked by demons.

 Nevertheless, I am sure that there are similarities too.
 I know from speaking to others, for example, that they experience demonic lies in a way similar to me.
 I think in spiritual warfare the main way in which we must learn is from our own experiences.
 Given that evil spirits attack us with lies and temptations, we can watch out for times when we find we have been tempted or when we have believed something that is untrue to see if any pattern of feelings or experiences emerges.
 This is exactly the way in which I am learning to discern demonic attacks.

 If you are a born-again Christian, you have been and will be targeted by evil spirits.
 They will doubtless have held meetings at which you have been discussed, and your weaknesses will be well known to them.
 I am fairly sure too that individual spirits will have been assigned to you personally to attack you in various ways.

 Scripture is clear that the normal Christian life involves recognizing the attacks of these creatures and defeating them.
 Every time a spirit does something to us without our being aware, it is always at an advantage over us.
 Once we discern what is going on, the tables are turned.
 We are then in a position, with delegated authority from Jesus Christ, to have the upper hand.

-I have been a Christian for over 30 years.
-I have a Ph.D. in New Testament from the University of Edinburgh.
-I am a UK national and I currently live in the south of Scotland.
-Check out my blog, The Orthotometist, at maxaplin.blogspot.com.
+Max Aplin has been a Christian for over 30 years.
+He has a Ph.D. in New Testament from the University of Edinburgh.
+He is a UK national and currently lives in the south of Scotland.
+Check out his blog, The Orthotometist, at maxaplin.blogspot.com.